spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/docs.md

 ---
 title: Panels
-media_order: 'Panel Graph Bigger.png,Panel 1.png,Panel 2.png,Panel1.png'
+media_order: 'Panel Graph Bigger.png,Panel 1.png,Panel 2.png,Panel1.png,Bleed.png'
 ---

 ### What are Panels?

 A panel is the canvas/artboard that your design is built over that forms the base size of your pdf.

-Be sure to include bleed in your panel.
+Don't forget to include bleed in your panel.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/Panel1.png)